-Once you’ve decided on the thickness of your design, the background texture of the artwork, and whether you prefer 2D or 3D design, there are only a few more things left in the coin design process.
+Once you’ve decided on the thickness of your design, the background texture of the artwork, and whether you prefer the 2D or 3D design, there are only a few more things left in the coin design process.

-Enamel Colors, Metal Plating and Custom Edging
+Enamel Colors, Metal Plating, and Custom Edging

 These last few aspects of challenge coin design will wrap everything up.
-It’s important to think of whether you want color on one side, both sides, or no color at all.
+It’s important to think of whether you want color on one side, both sides or no color at all.
 And it’s also important to consider what type of color you want to use in your design.
 We have soft enamel, hard enamel, translucent enamel, matte enamel, glitter enamel, and glow enamel.
 Feel free to mix and match as many different types of enamel as you like in the same design!

 Enamel colors and metal plating go hand in hand.
-For example, high polish metals like gold and silver benefit from darker enamel colors that reduce the glare coming off the bright metal.
+For example, high-polish metals like gold and silver benefit from darker enamel colors that reduce the glare coming off the bright metal.
 Black metal coins, on the other hand, look best with bright enamel colors like white and yellow that help the artwork stand out.

-High polish gold and silver plating are the most popular plating options that we offer, but there’s so much more available.
+High-polish gold and silver plating are the most popular plating options that we offer, but there’s so much more available.
 Antique nickel and antique copper are two of our favorite plating options because they are so much rarer than all the other plating styles.
 Antique metal plating has a rich color that helps the finest details in a design make a big impression.